ModelDriven/Alf-Reference-Implementation/README.md

 ## Projects

 The base implementation source is organized into the following [Eclipse](http://www.eclipse.org) projects.
-Eclipse 4.6 or later is required.
+The build is currently tested on Eclipse 2020-06 (4.16).

 * `org.modeldriven.alf` - This is the base project, including the Alf parser, static semantic checking and generic mapping to fUML.